 Master Pork Partner: Matt Zitelman

-Matt Zitelman manages Prairie Gold, a Pipestone System sow farm near Winthrop, IA.
+Matt Zitelman manages Prairie Gold, a Pipestone Management sow farm near Winthrop, IA.
 Matt has worked for Pipestone for 18 years and started out as a caretaker before quickly working his way up the ranks to Manager, the position Matt has held for 9 years.
 Matt works hard to cross-train, mentor and develop his team of employees.
-His relationship with his team is noteworthy and the effort he puts into training, mentoring and developing his team members is evidenced by the number of individuals that have advanced their own careers within the Pipestone System.
+His relationship with his team is noteworthy and the effort he puts into training, mentoring and developing his team members is evidenced by the number of individuals that have advanced their own careers within the Pipestone Management.
 Matt has been a part of the Buchanan County Pork Producers for 4 years and currently serves as the Vice President.
 In addition to the time Matt spends volunteering in his community, he encourages his team members to do the same.
 Matt and his wife Tracy live in Jesup, IA and have three children – Isabelle, Charlotte and Noah.

 Master Pork Producer: Nolan Kooiker